-Software maintenance costs are recognised as expenses in the profit and loss account as they are incurred.
+Software maintenance costs are recognised as expenses in the financial statements as they are incurred.
 On the other hand, expenses contributing to the upgrading of software functionalities or to extending its useful life are added to the initial acquisition or creation costs.

 Depreciable property, plant and equipment and intangible assets are tested for impairment if there is an indication of potential impairment on the reporting date.
 Non-depreciable assets are tested for impairment at least annually based on the model of that used for goodwill allocated to cash-generating units.

 If there is an indication of impairment, the asset's new recoverable value is compared with the asset's carrying amount.
-If the asset is found to be impaired, an impairment loss is recognised in the profit and loss account.
+If the asset is found to be impaired, an impairment loss is recognised in the financial statement.
 This loss is reviewed in the event of a change to the estimated recoverable amount or if there is no longer any indication of impairment.
-Impairment losses are recognised in the profit and loss account under "Depreciation, amortisation and impairment of property, plant and equipment and intangible assets".
+Impairment losses are recognised in the financial statements under "Depreciation, amortisation and impairment of property, plant and equipment and intangible assets".